 Two of the largest and most well-known marketplaces are Amazon and eBay.

 Amazon’s Marketplace takes the sharper retail tack, and as a retailer itself Amazon provides tools to help third-party sellers become part of a seamless shopping experience for consumers.

 Some things to consider when selling on Amazon include:

 - Fulfillment by Amazon, which involves sending your inventory in bulk to Amazon and letting them handle shipping and fulfillment.

 - Amazon Prime membership, which incentivizes shoppers with free 2-day shipping, along with a reputation for fast and reliable order fulfillment.

 - Built-in comparison shopping on Amazon (for better or for worse) pits you against other sellers.

 - There is usually a monthly fee for listing your products on Amazon; referral and other fees are charged upon making a sale and vary depending on your product category (a 15% commission for most categories).

 Be sure to check out the fees for selling on Amazon and factor that into your margins when you consider selling in their marketplace.

-eBay, on the other hand, is essentially a massive marketplace.
+eBay, on the other hand, is a massive marketplace for buying and selling items at both fixed prices and to the highest bidder through an auction system.
 Where Amazon focuses on the Amazon shopping experience, eBay offers seller tools and features that make it easier for you to feature your brand in an eBay store.